crispinamuriel/britannica-home-assessment/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the list of Mock profiles.

 You can click into each profile to navigate into a single profile to see the dynamic routing.

+### Asumptions

+The assumptions were to use a Mock API instead of a database to create user profiles, I used mock API https://jsonplaceholder.typicode.com/users